 Next, treat Mom to a full-fledged shopping spree.
 Think of it as payback for all that shopping she did for you back when you were a tyke.
-In Denver, your shopping options are near-endless — but a good place to start might be the sprawling Cherry Creek Shopping District.
+In Denver, your shopping options are nearly endless — but a good place to start might be the sprawling Cherry Creek.
 Mom can take her pick from familiar brand-name stores like Nordstrom, Neiman Marcus and Coach at the Cherry Creek Shopping Center, or the hundreds of unique, locally-owned boutiques, spas and galleries across the street at Cherry Creek North.
-You might also want to browse the shops in the Highlands neighborhood, where indepedent boutiques fill historic storefronts — not to mention several restaurants and cafes that will do nicely for a Mother's Day lunch.
+You might also want to browse the shops in the Highlands neighborhood, where independent boutiques fill historic storefronts — not to mention several restaurants and cafes that will do nicely for a Mother's Day lunch.

 After you've eaten, head to one of Denver's many world-class museums — there's one to suit every mom's taste.
-For art-lovers, you can't go wrong with the Denver Art Museum, the Museum of Contemporary Art Denver or the Kirkland Museum of Fine & Decorative Art.
+For art-lovers, you can't go wrong with the Denver Art Museum or the Museum of Contemporary Art Denver.

 You've spent a good portion of your day on foot, so why not let Mom relax in style at the Brown Palace's Traditional Afternoon Tea?
 While you sit in this historic hotel's legendary atrium lobby, you'll be served scones, tea pastries and dainty sandwiches, all artfully prepared by the hotel's culinary staff each day.
 You'll enjoy the soothing sounds of a harp or pianist playing classical, jazz and pop standards.
 Take note — this is a popular Mother's Day pastime, and space is limited, so call ahead well in advance.
 And if you're in the mood for an early cocktail, stop in at the Brown's lively pub, the Ship Tavern.